-This article discusses how to create a Peerceptiv group submission peer assessment assignment with an attached peer evaluation component.
-Read this article for information about a stand-alone peer evaluation assignment.
+This article discusses how to create a Peerceptiv group submission peer assessment assignment with an attached team member (peer) evaluation component.
+Read this article for information about a stand-alone team member evaluation assignment.
 Read this article for information about a stand-alone group peer assessment assignment.

 This article covers:

-What is a group peer assessment with peer evaluation?
+What is a group peer assessment with team member evaluation?

-If you choose to set up an assignment with these components combined (peer assessment and peer evaluation), then the overall grade that is generated will incorporate a grade for the quality of the submission, a grade for the quality of the reviewing behavior, a grade for completion of all assignment tasks, and a grade for the peer evaluation component.
+If you choose to set up an assignment with these components combined (peer assessment and team member evaluation), then the overall grade that is generated will incorporate a grade for the quality of the submission, a grade for the quality of the reviewing behavior, a grade for completion of all assignment tasks, and a grade for the team member evaluation component.
 These four grades will be combined into one overall grade.
-If you would like students to receive separate grades for the peer assessment and the peer evaluation, then we would recommend setting up two separate assignments - one for the peer assessment and one for the peer evaluation.
+If you would like students to receive separate grades for the peer assessment and the team member evaluation, then we would recommend setting up two separate assignments - one for the peer assessment and one for the team member evaluation.

-How to set up a group peer assessment with peer evaluation
+How to set up a group peer assessment with team member evaluation